BeatPiper/beat-piper-cli/README.md

 I got into Beat Saber but haven't found a good way to automatically find beatmaps for songs I know.
 There are some similar projects, but they are either paid or I haven't had a good experience with them.

 # Usage
 ⚠️ This tool is currently alpha quality software and is not ready for production use.
+It currently only shows the first 20 playlists and searches for the first 100 songs in a playlist.

 1. Copy `.env.example` to `.env` and fill in the required fields.
 2. Run `yarn install`
 3. Run `yarn start`

-The tool currently only shows the first 20 playlists and searches for the first 100 songs in a playlist.

 # Attributions